New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Over/under insights

-- New England and its opponents have gone over the current 46.5-point total in five of 10 games this season.
+- New England's games this season have gone over 47 points five of 10 times.

-- The combined points per game average of the two teams, 47.3, is 0.8 points above Thursday's over/under.
+- The combined points per game average of the two teams, 47.3, is 0.3 points greater than Thursday's over/under.

-- The 46.9 points per game these two squads have allowed their opponents to score this season are 0.4 more than the 46.5 over/under in this contest.
+- These two squads combine to surrender 46.9 points per game, 0.1 fewer than this contest's over/under.

-- The average total in Patriots games this season is 44.9, 1.6 points fewer than Thursday's total of 46.5.
+- Patriots games have an average total of 44.9 points this season, 2.1 fewer than Thursday's over/under.

 Patriots stats and trends

-- This season, the Patriots have one ATS win in two games as a favorite of 6.5 points or more.
+- The Patriots have been favored by 6.5 points or more two times this season and covered the spread in one of them.

-- New England's games this year have gone over the point total five times in 10 opportunities (50%).
+- New England's games this year have gone over the total in five out of 10 opportunities (50%).

-- When New England scores more than 29.2 points, it is 2-0 against the spread and 2-0 overall.
+- New England is 2-0 against the spread and 2-0 overall this season when the team scores more than 29.2 points.

-- New England is 2-1 against the spread and 2-1 overall when the team picks up more than 368.3 yards.
+- In games that New England piles up more than 368.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - This year, the Patriots have turned the ball over 14 times, six more than the Falcons' takeaways (8).